 Movement My First Language: Australia.
 I’ll be co-delivering workshops for families, carers, medical professionals, educational staff and people working with disabled children to develop their understanding about how functional movement is a crucial element of learning.
 More info here

 Feldenkrais Practitioner.
 Teaching working and individual sessions in London.
 My practice focuses on shaping the method to be inclusive and accessible to all abilities.
 Also working with the International Feldenkrais Federation.

 Diversity Officer Consultant for We Are Epic.
 A new arts company in Leicester, based at the Attenborough Arts Centre.
 We Are Epic identify pathways, create inclusive professional trainings and broker innovative international collaborations.

-Working on my project Stick-Stuck: a curious place to play! and developing it further with Trinity Special Needs School in Essex.
+Developed Stick-Stuck: a curious place to play! and continued to to build the project with Trinity Special Needs School in Essex.
+Watch the film

 Working as an Access Consultant with FanSHEN Theatre company on their new show Invisible Treasure, I led, shaped and taught ways of embedding inclusive practices and access into their process of making material for the show.

-I co-founded YSYT (2011), a respite care charity in Shoreham-By-Sea, West Sussex.
-YSYT provides creative, inclusive fun for young people who have disabilities.
+I co-founded YSYT (2011), a respite care charity in West Sussex.
+YSYT provided creative, inclusive fun for disabled young people.
+Part of its aim was to offer support for families and carers.
 After the initial set up I took the role of Creative Arts Coordinator, devising and running sessions with and for the members.
-Since 2011 my role as an Inclusion Practitioner has opened up opportunities to work with Candoco Dance Company (2011), Graeae Theatre Company (2012) and Oily Cart Theatre Company (2013/14).
-Gaining valuable and extensive experience in creative practices has led me to work with the Westminster Society for People with Learning Disabilities (2013/14) and special needs schools in Essex (2013/14).
+Since 2011 my role as an Inclusion Practitioner opened up opportunities to work with Candoco Dance Company (2011), Graeae Theatre Company (2012) and Oily Cart Theatre Company (2013/14).
+Gaining valuable and extensive experience in creative practices led me to work with the Westminster Society for People with Learning Disabilities (2013/14) and special needs schools in Essex (2013/14).